-The Alaska State Plan applies to all public and private sector places of employment in the state, with the exception of federal government employees.
-Federal government employees, including those employed by the United States Postal Service, private sector maritime employers such as shipyards, floating seafood processors, and long shoring; offshore oil platforms and production facilities; certain Indian Health Service hospitals and clinics; and all private and federal sector employment within the National Parks and a series of missile defense bases, are covered by OSHA.
+The Alaska State Plan applies to all state and local government and private sector workplaces in the state, with the exception of federal government workers.
+Federal government workers, including those employed by the United States Postal Service, private sector maritime workers such as shipyards, floating seafood processors, and long shoring; offshore oil platforms and production facilities; certain Indian Health Service hospitals and clinics; and all private and federal sector workers within the National Parks and a series of missile defense bases, are covered by OSHA.

-AKOSH has adopted all OSHA standards that would relate to public and private sector employer operations.
-AKOSH incorporates federal standards by reference.
-Therefore, the state and federal standards are identical.
-AKOSH has adopted the following unique standards:
+AKOSH has adopted all OSHA standards that would relate to state and local government and private sector workerplace operations.
+AKOSH has adopted most OSHA standards by reference.
+There are two state-specific standards in effect at this time:

 AKOSH offers voluntary and cooperative programs focused on reducing injuries, illnesses, and fatalities.
-AKOSH also offers on-site consultation services which help employers comply with AKOSH standards and identify and correct potential safety and health hazards.
+AKOSH also offers on-site consultation services which help employers - both state and local government and private sector - comply with AKOSH standards and identify and correct potential safety and health hazards.
 For more information on these programs, please visit the Alaska State Plan website.

 AKOSH management personnel conduct informal conferences in an effort to resolve contested cases.
 The Alaska Occupational Safety and Health Review Board hears and rules on appeals from citations, notifications and penalties issued by Alaska OSHA's enforcement unit.